-In seeking to achieve its objective the fund may also invest, on an ancillary basis, in other eligible securities as described in the 'General Investment Powers and Restrictions' section commencing on page 29.
+In seeking to achieve its objective the fund may also invest, on an ancillary basis, in other eligible securities as described in the 'General Investment Powers and Restrictions' section commencing on page 28.
 As at the date of this prospectus, this may include eligible securities from other countries to more than a limited extent.

 The fund may use derivatives for hedging and efficient portfolio management.
 Any use of derivatives aims to be consistent with the fund objectives and the environmental and social characteristics described within the Sustainability annex of the fund.
-For a summary of the main types of derivatives that may be used within the fund and what they may be used for, refer to the 'Fund Derivatives Usage' section on page 38.
+For a summary of the main types of derivatives that may be used within the fund and what they may be used for, refer to the 'Fund Derivatives Usage' section on page 39.

-- Scrutinise both company- and industry-level fundamentals to identify companies with characteristics that support sustainable double-digit earnings growth. - Focus on high-quality earnings, strong free cash flow growth, shareholder-oriented management, and rational competitive environments - Exploit differences between secular and cyclical trends. - Limit portfolio holdings to the most attractive growth opportunities across industries.
+- Scrutinise both company- and industry-level fundamentals to identify companies with characteristics that support sustainable double-digit earnings growth. - Focus on high-quality earnings, strong free cash flow growth, shareholder-oriented management, and rational competitive environments. - Exploit differences between secular and cyclical trends.

-Assess environmental, social and governance factors with particular focus on those considered most likely to have a material impact on the performance of the holdings or potential holdings in the funds' portfolio.
-These ESG factors, which are incorporated into the investment process alongside financials, valuation, macroeconomics and other factors, are components of the investment decision.
+- Limit portfolio holdings to the most attractive growth opportunities across industries. - Effective 1 December 2024, integrate climate related factors such as companies' Net Zero status and revenues linked to climate solutions to help in the transition to Net Zero. - Assess environmental, social and governance factors with particular focus on those considered most likely to have a material impact on the performance of the holdings or potential holdings in the funds' portfolio.
+These ESG factors, which are incorporated into the investment process alongside financials, valuation, macro-economics and other factors, are components of the investment decision.
 Consequently, ESG factors are not the sole driver of an investment decision but are instead one of several important inputs considered during investment analysis.
-See the 'ESG Investment Policy' section on page 31 for more details.
+See the 'ESG Investment Policy' section on page 30 for more details.